World-class research for Queensland's cropping sector

 - Research – Opportunity for industry to assist in meeting research needs while also getting real world feedback from those in the field.

 - Development – An environment where new technologies can be trialled, tested and iterated to validate and meet the demands of real-world conditions.

 - Extension – Training, workshops and field day opportunities to engage with other AgTech Providers, Supply Chains, Growers and Researchers informing and educating what AgTech can achieve.

 Together with industry and research partners, the centre will deliver research, development and extension that enhances productivity, sustainability, resilience and agility in Central Queensland's variable climate.

 Integrated farming solutions

-Our focus on farming systems will cross the cotton, grains, pulses and horticulture (citrus) sectors across a number of thematic areas such as:
+The centre's focus on farming systems will cross the cottons, grains, pulses and horticulture (citrus) sectors across:

 - climate-adaptive cropping systems

 - market-integrated productions systems